Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Experimental Settings

-\cite{doi:10.1287/mnsc.1050.0436} investigate the existence of bullwhip effect with sharing inventory information and confirm the correctness of one of the hypotheses in original paper: Sharing dynamic inventory information across the supply chain will decrease the level of order oscillation.
-We simulate 11 groups of supply chain to conduct beer game for each treatment.
-Each group consists of four different roles: retailer, wholesaler, distributor, factory from downstream to upstream.
 Focusing on the hypothesis first, We conduct one-sided Mann-Whitney test towards variance of order quantity between base condition (benchmark) and share condition (inventory information is revealed to four different roles every time they make decisions).
-Amongst all the LLMs, Llama-70B ($U$ = 1208.5, \textit{p}-value = 0.0042), GPT-3.5 ($U$=1372, \textit{p}-value = 6.97e-05), GPT-4o mini ($U$= 1689.5, \textit{p}-value = 9.24e-11) showed that variance under base condition are significantly greater than variance under share condition, while GPT-4 ($U$ = 7.48, \textit{p}-value = 0.96), Qwen-32B ($U$ = 479, \textit{p}-value = 0.99) and Qwen-72B ($U$=1099, \textit{p}-value = 0.13) could not conclude that variances of two conditions are different.
+Amongst all the LLMs, LLaMA-70B ($U$ = 1208.5, \textit{p}-value = 0.0042), GPT-3.5 ($U$=1372, \textit{p}-value = 6.97e-05), GPT-4o mini ($U$= 1689.5, \textit{p}-value = 9.24e-11) showed that variance under base condition are significantly greater than variance under share condition, while GPT-4 ($U$ = 7.48, \textit{p}-value = 0.96), Qwen-32B ($U$ = 479, \textit{p}-value = 0.99) and Qwen-72B ($U$=1099, \textit{p}-value = 0.13) could not conclude that variances of two conditions are different.